Underage Drinking

 Why Is Underage Drinking Such a Concern?

-Underage drinking matters more than most people assume, for one reason that the research keeps confirming: a young brain is still being built, and alcohol interferes with the construction.
+Underage drinking matters more than most people assume, for one reason the research keeps confirming: a young brain is still being built, and alcohol interferes with the construction.
 Alcohol is the most commonly used drug among minors, ahead of tobacco and cannabis, and starting young carries consequences that follow a person for decades.

 The headline finding is stark.
 Children who begin drinking before age 15 are about four times more likely to develop alcohol dependence later than those who wait.
 This isn’t about a single party or a sip of champagne at a wedding.
 It’s about the pattern of early, regular use during the years the brain is wiring its judgment and self-control.